wushilin/rotated/README.md

 It support rotate by size with max backup index

 # Behavior
 1. Guaranteed size not exceeding the limit for each file.
-Unless limit is set to a number that is smaller than the longest line.
+Unless limit is set to a number that is smaller than the longest line (256KiB).

 2. Lines exceeded 256KiB (262144 bytes) might be split into 2 files (readline is capped at 256KiB).

 3. File rotation is checked pre-write.
 If a write would have caused a file to exceed the size, it will be rotated before writing.

-4. When restarting and existing log file is found, it will be appended, unless it is exceeding the limit.
+4. When restarting and existing log file is found, it will be appended, however, if it is exceeding the limit, it will be rotated immediately.

 5. If you enabled dated (default false), it will add timestamp for you too. (-d || --dated)